jayinc/docs/content/quick-start/_index.md

 Also, the video is the fifth part of a [five-part series](how-speechly-works) where we introduce our technology, introduce some basic concepts and briefly explain how things work under the hood.

-More details about the Speechly Web Toolkit can be found in [this tutorial](https://speechly.github.io/browser-ui/v3/).
+More details about the Speechly Web Components can be found in [this tutorial](https://speechly.github.io/browser-ui/v3/).
 Note that it is only one of the many [Client Libraries](/client-libraries/) that we provide.

 # Learn more!